huggingface/large_language_model_training_playbook/debug/README.md

 Now each log line will be prefixed with `[hostname:rank]`

-Note that the colon is important.
+Note that the colon `:` at the end of `--role` entry is important, that's how you get `hostname:rank` prefix.
+But you can add any other separator there, e.g if you use `-`, you will end up with `hostname-rank` prefix.

 If you're in a SLURM environment the above command line becomes: